 - optogenetics

-The 2021 program will run from May to August.
+The Janelia Undergraduate Scholars Program runs from May to August.
 Students are required to spend a full 10 weeks at Janelia, but we are flexible on the specific start and end dates to accommodate differing academic calendars at universities.
-Please note that Janelia may cancel the 2021 summer Janelia Undergraduate Scholars program if, in Janelia’s sole discretion, the state of the COVID-19 pandemic has not improved sufficiently for Janelia to safely and efficiently hold the program.
+Scholars must be able to start the program before the end of June.

 International Students